- Teaching and Learning

 - Students who have previously completed Calculus I elsewhere should discuss possible substitutes with the Science Advisor

 - Include your full name, SFU student number, and intended science major/double minor subject(s).
+Transfer requests are assessed on an individual basis.

 I completed MATH 157 and would like to transfer into the Faculty of Science.
 Do I have to repeat Calculus 1 in the form of MATH 150/151/154?